Skip to main content

 redis-data:

-This configuration sets up a Redis container named redis-valkey and mounts a volume for data persistence.
+The above configuration sets up a Redis container named redis-valkey and mounts a volume for data persistence.
 The healthcheck directive ensures that the container is restarted if it fails to respond to the ping command.
+The --save 30 1 command option saves the Redis database to disk every 30 minutes if at least 1 key has changed.

 Configuring Open WebUI

-To enable websocket support in Open WebUI, you will need to set the following environment variables for your Open WebUI instance:
+To enable Redis support in Open WebUI, you need to configure different environment variables depending on your deployment type.

 ENABLE_WEBSOCKET_SUPPORT="true"